 If you're American, fast food doesn't get more normal than McDonald's.
-Although some seasonal sandwiches (the infamous McRib, for example) polarize the general public, the majority of items of McDonald's menu are as culturally ubiquitous in the United States as baseball or apple pie—McDonald's apple pies, served in sleeves, are arguably more "American" than homemade ones, at this point.
+Although some seasonal sandwiches (the infamous McRib, for example) polarize the general public, the majority of items on the McDonald's menu are as culturally ubiquitous in the United States as baseball or apple pie—McDonald's apple pies served in sleeves, are arguably more "American" than homemade ones, at this point.

 McDonald's has some strangeness up its proverbial sleeves, however, even if it mostly shows it outside of North America.
 No matter where in the world your travel takes you, following your hunger to McDonald's will produce a bigger shock than you might expect.
 These are the strangest McDonald's menu items from around the world.

 Menu items notwithstanding, one advantage of visiting the fast-food chain in Thailand is that mini-locations exist in big Thai cities like Bangkok.
 Meaning you can snag a dessert or drink on your way out of the BTS SkyTrain (but not on the way in—food and drink are prohibited).

 Ronald McDonald doing the traditional Thai "wai" is not the weirdest thing you'll see at McDonald's in Thailand.
 That honor goes to the bright purple taro pie, made with a taro root that is definitely not as purple in real life as it is inside the pie's crispy crust.
 To be sure, the pie tastes more like sugar (and, if you can imagine it, the color purple) than it does taro, but it's too strange a sight to resist trying for very long.